71st Fighter Squadron

-The 71st Fighter Generation Squadron is a squadron of the United States Air Force, and part of the 1st Operations Group of the 1st Fighter Wing.
-The 71st is stationed at Langley Air Force Base, Virginia.
-The squadron is equipped with the Northrop T-38, it was also the last squadron of the 1st Fighter Wing to fly the McDonnell Douglas F-15 Eagle, with the 27th and 94th now flying the Lockheed Martin F-22 Raptor.
-The squadron is known as "The Ironmen".
+The 71st Fighter Squadron is an active squadron of the United States Air Force, part of the 1st Operations Group of the 1st Fighter Wing.
+Stationed at Joint Base Langley–Eustis, Virginia, the squadron serves as a training unit, flying the Lockheed Martin F-22 Raptor.

+First activated in 1941, the squadron served in the European theatre of World War II, the Vietnam War, the Gulf War, as well as the Iraq War.